 The Goldsborough took part in exercises that were meant to improve the dynamic among the units of the 7th Fleet in anticipation of the interventions in the Vietnam War.
 After finishing training with the 7th Fleet, the vessel was engaged in anti-submarine training at Pearl Harbor.

-In April 1966, the Goldsborough was involved in Operation "Binh Phu I", having conducted a heavy firing on Viet Cong military locations.
-The following month, the ship was caught up in Southeast Asia Treaty Organisation (SEATO) training and by June it was serving in Hong Kong.
+In April 1966, the Goldsborough was involved in Operation "Binh Phu I," having conducted heavy firing on Viet Cong military locations.
+The following month, the ship was caught up in Southeast Asia Treaty Organisation (SEATO) training, and by June, it was serving in Hong Kong.

 After an upkeep period in 1970, the Goldsborough was once again leaving for the West Pacific in order to offer its support to the allied forces operating in the region, alternating with escort missions in the Gulf of Tonkin.

 In October 1972, the ship left for what would turn out to be its last Western Pacific tour operating off the Vietnam area.
-In the month of December of that same year, the Goldsborough was fired upon and the crew ended up with three casualties and a few other wounded servicemen.
-The vessel, too, was quite damaged, most notably by a battery that created a five feet wide crater through the upper deck.
+In the month of December of that same year, the Goldsborough was fired upon, and the crew ended up with three casualties and a few other wounded servicemen.
+The vessel, too, was quite damaged, most notably by a battery that created a five-foot wide crater through the upper deck.